khakhalin/notes/math/la_net.md

 ## Other weird Laplacians

-According to Wikipedia, there are like 6 alterenative formulations for a Laplasian, but let's park it for now.
+> According to Wikipedia, there are like 6 alterenative formulations for a Laplacian, but let's park it for now.

-## Spectra of A and L
+## Graph Spectra

 #todo